 I think a lot about science and write a lot about it, so along with my personal blog here, I write for a collaborative project Dark Matter, where I discuss issues of science, identity, culture, and social justice.

-To learn more about my work, check out my research page, or my CV, and feel free to contact me at: kwasi_wrensford[at]berkeley.edu
+To learn more about my work, check out my research page, and feel free to contact me at: kwasi_wrensford[at]berkeley.edu